Breza/breza.github.io/about.md

 ### Nice to meet you

 I'm the Director of Data Insights & Analytics at BulletinHealthcare.
-This site showcases my personal projects and has nothing to do with my day job.
+I enjoy playing with data in my free time.
+I'm especially interested in how data can inform public policy.

 ### Contact me